-Espresso is a mobile automation framework from Google that helps you write UI tests for your Android applications.
+Espresso is a mobile automation framework provided by Google that helps you write UI tests for your Android applications.
 BrowserStack App Automate supports Espresso testing on a wide range of real Android devices.
 This guide will help you run your first Espresso test on BrowserStack.

-files and are looking to simply try App Automate, you can download our sample Calculator app and Calculator test-suite.
-Alternatively, refer to our Espresso sample GitHub repository.
+Note: If you do not have .apk files and want to try App Automate, you can download our sample Calculator app and Calculator test-suite.
+Alternatively, check out our Espresso sample GitHub repository.

 curl -u "YOUR_USERNAME:YOUR_ACCESS_KEY" \